 It’s 7am and we’re rushing through the lobby of the Golden Nugget Hotel and Casino in Las Vegas trying to catch our bus.
+It isn’t a tedious task to find the best casinos in Vegas with the best offers, especially when we have reviewers to get vegas crest bonus codes in the city.
 The bus is a white coach bus with the driver standing out in front.
 Turns out we were the first ones there.
 This is the bus that is going to take us to the Grand Canyon Skywalk for the “First Walk” ceremony with Dr. Buzz Aldrin.
 We’re very excited.

 About a year ago, I first heard about the Skywalk through an email that suspiciously looked fake (you know the ones).
 I found out from Snopes.com that it wasn’t fake but I couldn’t find anything to prove that it wasn’t.
 Eventually, I had poked around enough to get added to the press release mailing list so every now and again, I would get an email with the latest news.
 First about the progress on the steel welding, then the glass rails being delivered on site, then the “jack and roll” process.
 Finally, as the opening date drew closer I (and hundreds of other media types) were invited to the “First Walk” ceremony.